 * * *

 Last but not least, make sure you book a demo of any products that make your shortlist.
 With ERP software, a product expert will usually walk through the demo with you.
 This is a good way to get a feel for user experience, workflows, dashboards, and the functionality between different modules.
+If you need some help deciding which vendors to compare, head over to our ERP Product Selection Tool to get a custom list of ERP recommendations based on your needs.

 Top ERP Software Recommendations